 Beautifully executed expressions of creativity.

 Tell me about your idea of a perfect day in Dingle

-Grab some delicious take away food from Thyme out, head up Mount Eagle for a picnic, down to Coumeenole for sunset surf followed by a pint in Dick Mack’s.
-All with my lovely friends!
+Grab some delicious take away food from Thyme out, head up Mount Eagle for a picnic, down to Coumeenole for sunset surf followed by a pint in Paddy Bawn Brosnans or Dick Mack’s.
+With my lovely friends!

 What is your favourite part if the day ?